By Ellen Finch

 7. Choose folding furniture for small spaces

-Garden on the smaller side?
+In need of small garden ideas?
 Opt for folding furniture that can be easily stored away in a garage or shed when not in use, like this bistro set from Dobbies.
 This kind of furniture is normally a little daintier than others, so you can afford to go for strong, bright colours to bring some pizzazz to your garden.
 Another option is stackable furniture: chairs that can be piled on top of each other will take up less floor space in a crowded garage.

 8. Keep it compact with bench seating